raj-saxena/blog-site/content/blog/2020/Shadow-gradle-plugin-to-create-fat-jar/index.md

 ---
 title: SpringBoot fat-jar fails, Shadow 🕵🏽‍♂️ to the rescue.
 date: "2020-07-05T12:00:00.000Z"
-description: "Using Shadow gradle plugin to create a fat jar as an alternative to SpringBoot."
+description: "Using Shadow gradle plugin to overcome limitations of fat jar."
-featured: "./shadow.png"
+featured: "./shadow-java-spring-docker.png"
 ---

-(I was originally planning to publish this in April but then the Corona lockdown happened and the world just went sideways.
-Nonetheless, sharing my learnings now).
+_(I was originally planning to publish this in April but then the Corona lockdown happened and the world just went sideways.
+Nonetheless, sharing my learnings now)._

 ### Problem
-I faced a peculiar problem that I hadn't seen before which I described in my last post - [Dataflow + SpringBoot app fails to run when Dockerized](https://suspendfun.com/2020/Dataflow-Springboot-app-fails-to-run-when-dockerised/).
+I faced a peculiar problem where a fat-jar wouldn't run on remote runners.
+I described the details in my last post - [Dataflow + SpringBoot app fails to run when Dockerized](https://suspendfun.com/2020/Dataflow-Springboot-app-fails-to-run-when-dockerised/).

-To unblock myself and deliver on time, I hacked together a solution.
-In the build pipeline, instead of compiling the source to create a jar and containerize that, I packaged the source repository and used the gradle wrapper to run that code when the container starts.
+To unblock myself and deliver on time, I hacked together a solution that during the build step instead of compiling the source to create a jar and containerize the jar, I packaged the source repository and used the gradle wrapper to run that code when the container starts.
 It worked but it had a few problems:
 1. ❗️The images were almost 1 GB.
 Our typical service is around 350 MB out of which 195 MB is the Distroless Java 11 itself.
 1. ❗️The startup was slow as gradle was starting first and then booting the app.
 1. ❗️The image wasn't self-sufficient and I had to inject Artifactory credentials at runtime to start the container so that gradle can authenticate and validate dependencies.